LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentBuilder/Testing/advanced-model-testing.md

 SCREEN

 Click the “Unused” indicator in specific to see the list of intents for which you need to take action and add test phrases.
+Assessing your intent coverage can help you find irrelevant intents that should be deleted.

 SCREEN - WITH UNUSED TOOLTIP